 This issue of the digest provides the state of the science for several of these complementary health approaches.

-Summary of Current Evidence
+Modality and Summary of Current Evidence

 The significant herb-drug interactions of St. John’s wort (Hypericum perforatum) are important safety considerations.